Tokyo wins, most Asian markets closed - ExBulletin

 Stocks rose in Tokyo and Sydney on Monday as most Asian markets were closed for the May Day holiday.

-The traditional Labor Day holiday around the world likely limited initial market reactions to a delay in an expected decision by U.S. regulators on what to do with the troubled First Republic Bank.
+The traditional Labor Day holiday around the world likely limited initial market reactions to a delay in an expected decision by U.S. regulators on what to do with it.
+First Republic Bank in trouble.

+San Francisco-based First Republic has struggled since the collapse of Silicon Valley Bank and Signature Bank in early March, amid fears among investors and depositors that the bank may no longer survive as an independent entity .

+First Republic was seen as the next bank most likely to collapse due to its high volume of uninsured deposits and exposure to low interest rates.
+Regulators were believed to be looking to sell all or part of the bank before markets reopen on Monday.

 |